companieshouse/sic-code-data/README.md

 There will be two types of data refresh builds (both run in the Docker CHS Development environment):

-- Total Refresh of the SIC Code Database (TODO - reference sub page with diagram).
+- Total Refresh of the SIC Code Database.
 The  `combined_sic_activities` Mongo collection is recreated from all CSV files and this is done both for the initial deployment and also when either the `condensed_sic_codes.csv` or / and `ons_economic_activities_alphabetic_index.csv` files change.
 From history, this is likely to be required every five years.
+More details in [Total refresh page](docs/total_refresh_sic_code_database.md)

 - Partial Update of just the CH Economic  (TODO - reference sub page with diagram).
 The  `combined_sic_activities` Mongo collection is recreated from just the changes from the `ch_created_activity_sic_codes.csv`.
 This will probably happen six times after the initial release (from user feedback) and then less frequently after that.